 Living expenses in September will be higher than in the following months, both because of some initial one-time expenses and also because you will need some time to establish an economical lifestyle.
 In addition, some expenses that you might have expected to pay following your arrival will already be billed to you before your departure by your home university (i.e., health insurance, liability insurance, student services fee, residence permit fee).
 Details on this process will be provided to you well in advance of your departure.
-It would be advisable to bring:

 200 euros Enough cash to cover incidentals, such as meals, etc., during your first few days.
 Your bank can order cash in euros for you if they do not have it on hand, or you can exchange dollars for euros at any international airport in the U.S. or Europe.
 Also, you can use your ATM card at machines in any European airport to withdraw cash (in euros) from your home bank account as soon as you arrive in Europe.
-1000 euros Traveler's checks to establish a bank account, to cover various extra expenses associated with settling in, and for your first month's living expenses: first month's rent (between €246 and €391, depending on the room) €400 room lease security deposit plus €21 processing fee Please note: The first rent payment and processing fee will be withdrawn from your Freiburg bank account on or about September 15.
+1200 euros Personal check drawn on your own US account to establish a bank account, to cover various extra expenses associated with settling in, and for your first month's living expenses: first month's rent (between €265 and €410, depending on the room) €400 room lease security deposit, € 500 if you opted for an efficiency apartment plus €25 processing fee Please note: The first rent payment and processing fee will be withdrawn from your Freiburg bank account on or about September 15.
 The security deposit will be withdrawn at the end of September, shortly before the rent for October is due.
 You must plan on having sufficient funds on hand for three rent-related withdrawals within about two weeks.